Shuar: Jungle Commands Group (Iwias)

 Many Shuar also serve in the Ecuadorian Army, and the Army has appropriated the perception of Shuar as "fierce warriors", forming elite "Iwia" units of Shuar soldiers (although all commissioned officers are non-Shuar).
 These units distinguished themselves in the 1995 Cenepa War between Ecuador and Peru.
-The name Iwia means "Jungle Demon", it comes from the Shuar mythology: the Iwia is a feared demon that devours people.
+The name Iwia means "Jungle Demon"; it comes from the Shuar mythology: the Iwia is a feared demon that devours people.The motto of IWIAS is "Never defeated".

-According to its culture, young men become soldiers when they shrink the head of their enemies.
-The motto of IWIAS is "Never defeated", this marks his warrior history defeating intruders e.g. Incas lead by Huayna Capac. in 1527.

 EWIAS (Escuela de Iwias Crnl.
 Gonzalo Barragán) is the entity in charge of training indigenous people from the Amazon region.
 Located in Shell, Pastaza Province, around 35 Iwia soldiers graduate from this school annually.